Menditect/documentation/additional/01-howtos/01-host-and-deploy/host-playwright-browsers.md

 Local Testing is currently only supported if Playwright is also running locally.
 [Local Testing with Browserstack](https://www.browserstack.com/docs/local-testing) will be supported in a future release of the Playwright Connector.

-## Running Playwright in a Docker container
+## Run Playwright in a Docker container

 This chapter describes the situation where the Test Application is started from Studio Pro, and Docker Desktop is running on the same machine.
 When running the Test Application in the cloud, the URL in the Navigate action in step 19 will be replaced by the Application URL in the cloud.
 When running Docker in the cloud, omit the steps to install Docker Desktop, and replace the command in step 9 by the one noted in https://playwright.dev/docs/docker#running-the-playwright-server.

 1. Install Docker Desktop https://www.docker.com/products/docker-desktop/.
 2. Although not always required by Docker, restart Windows.
 3. Start Studio Pro that will run the Test Application and connect to MTA.
-4. Make sure the Connector and Mx UI Testkit are imported.
+4. Make sure the Connector and Mendix Frontend Testkit are imported.
 5. Check the playwright version that is being used by the Connector.
 This should be noted in the documentation in the Mendix Marketplace.
 6. Run the Test Application.
 Check MTA to see if it's connected.